kdechant/eamon/ADVENTURE-DESIGN.md

 So you want to build an Eamon adventure?
 This requires some basic knowledge of databases, JavaScript programming, and using a command-line terminal.

-Eamon is built on Angular and Django, but you don't need in-depth knowledge about either to contribute.
+Eamon is built on ReactJS and Django, but you don't need in-depth knowledge about either to contribute.
 You can build an entire adventure with no programming if you use the built-in features.
 Or, to add custom special effects, all you need to know is a bit of JavaScript.
 (Eamon is written in TypeScript, which is just a fancier version of JavaScript and is easy to learn if you already know JavaScript.)

 ## Getting started